NSW ACT District Laser Association

 The Laser is a strict one design boat.
 All aspect of its design and construction are controlled by agreements between the licensed manufacturers, the International Laser Class Association ILCA and World Sailing.

 The Laser Class is administered by the ILCA which is headquartered in Austin, Texas, USA.
 The ILCA also manages the running of the many international Laser events.

 The Australian Laser Class Association ALCA co-ordinates the activities of the seven state based Laser districts in Australia.
 These activities include the running of the National Championship and National Masters Championship which are held annually at venues in each state in rotation.

 Lasers are included in national and state youth championships and are very actively sailed by men and women in all age brackets at club, district, national and international levels.
 The Laser has been used in the Olympics for men in the Standard Rig from 1996 (Atlanta) and for women in the Radial Rig from 2008 (Beijing).

 All the information about the Laser is in the Laser Handbook which you can view online or download here.

 By changing only the sail and the lower mast the laser can be sailed comfortably in all wind conditions and provide exciting but controlled sailing for any sailor weighting as little as 45kg.
 The Laser Formula ia a 3 rig option that has been adopted by a number of sailing schools as a simple and economical way to keep sailing in all winds and reduce the amount of “down time”.

 The Laser 4.7 uses short pre-bent lower mast to maintain a balanced helm and a sail area that is 35% smaller than the Laser Standard.
 It is ideal for learning to sail or for the lighter weight sailor graduating from a Optimist.

-The Laser Standard can be sailed by any weight in light winds, but as the wind increases it is better suited to higher weighted sailors.
+The Laser Standard can be sailed by persons of any weight in light winds, but as the wind increases it is better suited to higher weighted sailors.